You are here

 Background on Growth

-The growth presented in this dashboard is called Student Growth Percentiles (SGPs).
-Individual student-level SGPs are calculated by comparing the amount of academic progress a student has made from one year to the next to that made by other Wisconsin students with similar performance histories on annual statewide assessments.
+Growth measures evaluate students’ academic progress over time.
+This dashboard presents a growth measure called Student Growth Percentiles (SGPs).
+SGPs are calculated by comparing the amount of academic progress a student has made over one year to the amount of academic progress made by other Wisconsin students with similar performance histories on annual statewide assessments.

 Example SGP Scenario

 Consider an example student named Simon.
-Simon is in sixth grade this year and achieved a scale score of 370 on the statewide assessment in English language arts (ELA) this year.
-Last year, in fifth grade, Simon scored a 300 on the ELA exam, meaning that Simon’s scale score increased by 70 points between last year and this year.
-A simple comparison of this scale score growth could be made between Simon and all other students in the state, but this would ignore important differences between assessments, especially specific grade-level differences, and the potentially different degree of difficulty in making the same scale score growth from different starting scores.
-It would be a faulty comparison.
+Simon is in sixth grade this year and scored a 370 on the statewide assessment in English language arts (ELA).
+Last year, in fifth grade, Simon scored a 300 on the ELA exam.
+However, Simon’s 70 point scale score increase cannot be compared to students in different grades or with different starting scores.
 SGPs solve this problem.

-SGPs produce a percentile ranking of the magnitude of scale score change for a group of students with a similar starting point.
-SGPs, like all percentiles, are on a scale from 1 (lowest growth) to 99 (highest growth).
+SGPs produce a percentile ranking of scale score changes for a group of students with a similar starting point.
+SGPs are on a scale from 1 (lowest growth) to 99 (highest growth).
 Suppose Simon’s SGP is 63.
-This means that his change in scale score of 70 points was at the 63rd percentile for the group.
-In other words, Simon grew at a rate greater than or equal to 63 percent of the students who started at the same place.
+This means Simon grew more than 63 percent of the students who started at the same place and that Simon’s rate of growth, after considering his starting point, was at the 63rd percentile compared to all other students.

-For school-, district-, or subgroup-level reporting, the mean SGP of students in the school/district or subgroup is presented.
-The mean student growth percentile for a group is calculated by pooling all of the individual student growth percentiles and identifying the mean, or average.
-The mean (average) is used as a representation of typical growth for that selected group of students.
+For school-, district-, or student group-level reporting, the mean SGP of students in the school/district or student group is presented.
+The mean SGP for a group is calculated by pooling all of the individual SGPs and identifying the mean, or average.
+The mean is used as a representation of typical growth for that selected group of students.

 SGP Graphs

 Authorized users can drill down to student details that provide multiple additional data points.
-The detail provides the growth interval (e.g. 6th to 7th grade); student demographics; each student’s growth percentile and corresponding growth level (high, low, typical); scale score data and performance levels; attendance rate in the growth year and DEWS risk (when applicable).
+The detail provides the growth interval (e.g. sixth to seventh grade); student demographics; each student’s growth percentile and corresponding growth level (high, low, typical); scale score data and performance levels; and attendance rate in the growth year.

 Resources